osquery/osquery/docs/wiki/installation/cli-flags.md

 If no `--flagfile` is provided, osquery will try to find and use a "default" flagfile at `/etc/osquery/osquery.flags.default`.
 Both the shell and daemon will discover and use the defaults.

+**Note:** Flags in a `flagfile` should not be wrapped in quotes, shell-macro/variable expansion is not applied!

 ### Configuration control flags

 `--config_plugin="filesystem"`